 Holding multiple engineering certifications including Cisco CCNA, CCNP, CCDA, CCDP, CWLDS, CWLSS, F5 Networks Certification, Asterisk dCAP, and Digium dCSE, dCSP, dSSE, and dCAA, Richard was responsible for the design, building and day-to-day operation of the entire AIS data center footprint, including all of the hydro, mechanical, electrical and network systems.

 In addition to managing the technical side of the house, Richard was also the chief pilot for AIS, often times utilizing helicopters and turboprop aircraft to take clients and sales engineers for tours of the out-of-state data center located in Phoenix, Arizona.
-Richard has been a pilot for almost 30 years and holds the highest attainable pilot rating, an Airline Transport Pilot certificate in Single and Multi-engine Airplanes as well as in Rotorcraft (Helicopters).
+Richard has been a pilot for almost 34 years and holds the highest attainable pilot rating, an Airline Transport Pilot certificate in Single and Multi-engine Airplanes as well as in Rotorcraft (Helicopters).
 He flies the UH60 Blackhawk, MD500 helicopter, the Gulfstream G550, and Cessna Citation CE-560 Ultra.
 He is single pilot qualified in the Cessna CitationJet CE-525 and hold a Single Pilot Waiver in the CE-560 Ultra.
 He holds flight instructor certificates for single and multi-engine airplanes and is an instrument instructor as well.

 In 2010, Richard was awarded the coveted “IT Executive of the Year Award” by the San Diego Business Journal.